 There are no exceptions to the liability principles described above.

-A public agent or public employee charged with the offence of bribery can prove that they acted according to their supervisor’s instructions.
+A public agent or public employee charged with the offense of bribery can prove that they acted according to their supervisor’s instructions.
 They then have to prove that the supervisor operated under their prerogative and that they had the duty to comply with those instructions.
-The supervisor could therefore be charged with the offence (Art.
+The supervisor could therefore be charged with the offense (Art.
 260 of the Criminal Code).

-Depending on the stage of the proceedings and the nature of the possible offence, various authorities may take jurisdiction, such as the Public Prosecutor.
+Depending on the stage of the proceedings and the nature of the possible offense, various authorities may take jurisdiction, such as the Public Prosecutor.

-The CSSF, the Luxembourg financial sector regulator, is the main actor in the context of anti-bribery and anti-money laundering.
+The Commission de surveillance du secteur financier (CSSF), the Luxembourg financial sector regulator, is the main actor in the context of anti-bribery and anti-money laundering.
 The CSSF is able to investigate and even issue administrative measures and fines in the case of non-compliance with the law.

-The Corruption Prevention Committee is a consulting body which assists the Luxembourg government in fighting corruption.
+The Corruption Prevention Committee is a consulting body that assists the Luxembourg government in fighting corruption.
 It determines the national policy in fighting bribery.